-Family Fun Awaits at Frank Kitts Park on Wellington’s Waterfront
+Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

-• Frank Kitts Park features expansive green lawns, perfect for family picnics with stunning waterfront views.
+• Frank Kitts Park boasts expansive green lawns, ideal for family picnics with breathtaking waterfront views.

-• The park includes a vibrant children's play area with a lighthouse slide and climbing structures for interactive fun.
+• The park features a dynamic children’s play area with a unique lighthouse slide and climbing structures for endless fun.

-• Families can enjoy community events, music festivals, and cultural celebrations hosted throughout the year in the park.
+• Families can participate in community events, music festivals, and cultural celebrations hosted throughout the year.

-• Accessible pathways and safety-focused design ensure all children can safely enjoy the park's play features and activities.
+• Accessible pathways and a safety-focused design ensure all children can enjoy the park’s play features with ease.

 Location and Accessibility

-Located between Jervois Quay and the stunning Lambton Harbour waterfront, Frank Kitts Park is easily accessible for both locals and visitors.
-Its prime location offers you scenic views of the harbour and easy connections to key city landmarks.
+Situated between Jervois Quay and the picturesque Lambton Harbour waterfront, Frank Kitts Park is conveniently accessible for both locals and visitors to Wellington.
+Its prime location provides stunning harbour views and seamless connections to key city landmarks like Te Papa Museum and Wellington Museum.

-Once you arrive, you can enjoy the broad promenade, perfect for strolls with family or friends.
+Once there, enjoy the broad waterfront promenade, perfect for leisurely strolls with family or friends, soaking in the vibrant atmosphere of Wellington’s iconic harbour area.

-Whether you're admiring the public art installations or letting your kids explore the nautical-themed play area, Frank Kitts Park is a delightful destination, making it an excellent choice for a day out in Wellington.
+Whether you’re admiring public art or letting kids explore the nautical-themed play area, Frank Kitts Park stands out as a delightful destination for a memorable day in the capital.

 History of Frank Kitts Park